ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Design
 ^^^^^^

-- rocBLAS uses per-handle device memory allocation with out-of-band management
+- rocBLAS uses per-handle device memory allocation with out-of-band management.
-- The state of the device memory is stored in the rocblas_handle
+- The state of the device memory is stored in the rocblas_handle.
 - For the user of rocBLAS:

-  - Functions are provided to query how much device memory a function needs
+  - Functions are provided to query how much device memory a function needs.
-  - An environment variable is provided to pre-allocate when the rocblas_handle is created
+  - An environment variable is provided to preallocate when the rocblas_handle is created.
-  - Functions are provided to manually allocate and deallocate after the rocblas_handle is created
+  - Functions are provided to manually allocate and deallocate after the rocblas_handle is created.
-  - The following two values are added to the rocblas_status enum to indicate how a rocBLAS function is changing the state of the temporary device memory in the rocBLAS handle
+  - The following two values are added to the rocblas_status enum to indicate how a rocBLAS function is changing the state of the temporary device memory in the rocBLAS handle :

      - rocblas_status_size_unchanged
      - rocblas_status_size_increased

 - For the rocBLAS developer:

-  - Functions are provided to answer device memory size queries
+  - Functions are provided to answer device memory size queries.
-  - Functions are provided to allocate temporary device memory
+  - Functions are provided to allocate temporary device memory.
-  - opaque RAII objects are used to hold the temorary device memory, and allocated memory is returned to the handle automatically when it is no longer needed.
+  - opaque RAII objects are used to hold the temporary device memory, and allocated memory is returned to the handle automatically when it is no longer needed.

 The functions for the rocBLAS user are described in the User Guide.
 The functions for the rocBLAS developer are described below.

-Answering Device Memory Size Queries In Function That Needs Memory
+Answering Device Memory Size Queries in Function That Needs Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Example
 '''''''

 Functions should contain code like below to answer a query on how much temporary device memory is required.
-In this case ``m * n * sizeof(T)`` bytes of memory is required:
+In this case, ``m * n * sizeof(T)`` bytes of memory is required:

 .. code-block:: c++